James-Fleming12/EvidentialHDC/docs/robust_iterations.md

    0.272, car fog 0.148 -> 0.211.
 The crosstalk oracle (0.2145) is the best measured
    for this family at this scale.
-The per-branch gate shows the mechanism at medium: corr_dir for ts(13) and og(14) is ~-0.07..0.07 (fully displaced), while car stays anchored (corr_dir 0.85-0.92) with inv_feat_cos high (0.94-0.96) — the split behaved as designed.
+The per-branch gate shows the mechanism at medium: corr_dir for ts(13) and og(14) is ~-0.07..0.07 (fully displaced), while car stays
+    anchored (corr_dir 0.85-0.92) with inv_feat_cos high (0.94-0.96), the split
+    behaved as designed.
 2. **But the crosstalk label-free TTA collapsed: gap +0.52 -> +0.14.** The naive
    update now reaches 0.1242 (vs robust 0.1494).
 Per-class this is concentrated: traffic-sign crosstalk naive 0.203 -> 0.071 and building(15) 0.257 -> 0.072
    COLLAPSED while car went 0.272 -> 0.431.
-The classes the dircons shifted hardest (ts, og) lost their naive-EMA assignment — the shift the ceiling needs is the shift the label-free assignment can't recover at medium.
+The classes the dircons shifted hardest
+    (ts, og) lost their naive-EMA assignment: the shift the ceiling needs is the shift the label-free assignment can't recover at medium.
 This violates the success criterion (TTA >= robust - eps).
 3. **The oracle gain does not come free on the dominant classes.** vegetation fog oracle regressed 0.243 -> 0.186 (the largest single ceiling loss), and road(11)